 Mortuary Archaeology of the Rameț Bronze Age Landscape (MARBAL) – This new collaborative research project explores inequality and identity in Transylvanian mining landscapes.
 Through excavations of an Early Bronze Age cemetery at Rameț and field survey of its position within the wider cultural landscape, mortuary archaeological and bioarchaeological approaches reveal the extent to which inequalities performed through mortuary rituals matched inequalities in daily life.
 Follow the project on the MARBAL website.

 Bronze Age Coastal Adaptations – As part of the Cultural Landscapes of the Irish Coast project, this project has focused on the development of island adaptations to seemingly marginal environments during the Bronze Age.
 Using a combination of archaeological survey, excavation, and chronological modeling of Bronze Age occupations on the islands of Inishark and Inishbofin, located in the Atlantic Ocean off the Connemara coast in Galway.
-This work on small-island occupations has provided unique insight into the development of large regional centers and long-distance maritime exchange systems during the Bronze Age.
+This work on small-island occupations, most recently highlighted in a publication in the European Journal of Archaeology (find a copy here) has provided unique insight into the development of large regional centers and long-distance maritime exchange systems during the Bronze Age.

 Prehistoric Tara – The Hill of Tara is one of the most important locations throughout Irish prehistory and historical periods.
 Research on cremation practices and shifting mortuary practices during the Neolithic and Early Bronze Ages has provided insight into the development of the Mound of the Hostages, one of the earliest monuments built at Tara, and the dynamic roles of mortuary practices in effecting social change.
 This work has resulted in three publications, including a 2015 article in the Journal of Anthropological Archaeology (click here for a digital copy of this article).